 In summary:

-3. Distance matters.
+- Distance matters.
 Some projector lenses are sharper close up; some at typical projection distances or longer.
-Even the Schneider Apo-Componon 60, which comes close to fully resolving a full frame sensor, fails to deliver the same performance at the distances for which typical model primes are optimised.
+Even the Schneider Apo-Componon 60, which comes close to fully resolving a full frame sensor, delivers relatively low resolution at long distance.

 Kodak Ektapro Select 93/2.5